Jackson Pace

 Jackson Pace (born February 19, 1999) is an American actor.
 He was a series regular in the Showtime television series Homeland, playing Chris Brody from 2011 to 2013.
-He also portrayed Gage in the AMC zombie hit series The Walking Dead in 2018.
+He also portrayed Gage in the AMC post-apocalyptic horror television series The Walking Dead (2018–2021), Luke in the Netflix series Grace and Frankie (2019), Glynn Lunney in the Disney+ historical drama The Right Stuff (2020), and Wyatt Harris in the Fox drama 9-1-1: Lone Star (2022–2025).

 Life and career

 Pace was born in Boca Raton, Florida.
 At age three, he was featured in a commercial and was "hooked ever since".
 His first role was in 2006, on the television show Barney & Friends, playing Adam.
 He was featured in two episodes.

 In 2007, he had a minor role in one episode on USA Network's Law & Order: Criminal Intent.
 In 2008, he appeared in the Lifetime television film Queen Sized, starring Nikki Blonsky.
 He played her younger brother.

 In 2011, he was cast in the Showtime series Homeland as Chris Brody, the son of main character Nicholas Brody (Damian Lewis).